bcharp/BOURLProtocol/README.md

 It is made with the idea of working with AFNetworking.
 Based on NSURLProtocol.

-Test project with more exemple and clean presentation of this readme file, will be made before the 20.
+A full project with test and exemple will be made before the 28/02/13 (actually the code is test driven, so it's mostly cleaning files)

 Don't hesitate to send me an email for more information until then : boris.charpentier@gmail.com

 Quick Exemple with GHAsyncTestCase :